leonej01/leonej01/README.md

 - Hi, I’m @leonej01
-- I’m interested in learning about and applying AI.
-I'm totally new to this field.
-- I’m currently learning AI through Columbia Engineeering and excited to see where it will take me.
+- I’m currently learning AI through Columbia Engineeering.
+I'm totally new to this field and excited to see where it will take me.

 <!---
 leonej01/leonej01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.